 How many rows do we need to work evenly before we start the C rows?
-We need to work enough rows so that when we finish the C rows, the armholes have the correct number of total rows for the needed armhole depth when we count from the end of the shoulder shaping to the end of the underarm shaping.
+We need to work enough rows so that when we finish the C rows, the armholes have the correct number of total rows for the needed armhole depth from the end of the shoulder shaping to the end of the underarm shaping.

 To do this, we have to take into account our working row gauge and the final armhole depth we need, exactly as we did when working bottom-up.
-Just to keep things easy, let's use the same information we used for the bottom-up shaping in chapter 430.
-We saw there that we needed sixty-three rows (seven rows per inch times nine inches) to make the armhole tall enough so that when we added the inch of armhole ribbing, the final armhole was eight inches tall.
-For convenience, we bumped up to sixty-four rows, which allowed us to start the shoulder shaping on a public-side row.
+Just to keep things easy, let's use the same information we used in "Bottom-Up Shaping" in part three.
+We needed nine inches at seven rows per inch, which gave us sixty-three rows.
+We bumped that up a row so that we could start the shoulder shaping on the public side, on row sixty-five.

-When we worked bottom-up in chapter 430, row one was the first underarm shaping row, and row sixty-four was the last row before the shoulder shaping started.
+When we worked bottom-up, row one was the first underarm shaping row, and row sixty-four was the last row before the shoulder shaping started.